AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 * *transactionTime*: A DateTime object representing the time of the transaction. (optional)
 * *subtransactions*: An ArrayList of Subtransaction objects, representing individual borrowings within the transaction.

-The TransactionList class has the following attributes.
+The TransactionList class has the following attribute.

 * *transactions*: An ArrayList of Transaction objects representing the list of transactions in a group.